livechat/react-livechat/README.md

 ### Group

-You can set up group directly in `LiveChat` component property.
+You can set up group directly in `LiveChat` component prop.
 Thanks to this, all chats will be routed to the specified group:

 ```javascript
 <LiveChat license={your_license_id} group={3} />
 ```

+Here you can learn more about groups: [Dividing live chat by group](https://www.livechatinc.com/kb/dividing-live-chat-by-group/).

 ### Visitor's details